-Check out the course below that will give you an idea of how to start and grow your hair salon business.
-Most of the information applies to any parlour or salon that you want to start.
+Check out the courses below that will give you an idea of how to start and grow your beauty business.

 This course is your complete guide to starting your hair salon even on a shoestring budget.
 The Ideal student should have at least a basic understanding of business and hair design techniques and current trends in the industry.
 Here’s what you’ll learn: